Ravi-Raghavan/CIS-5300-Final-Project/Milestone #2/simple-baseline.md

 The positive F1 score of 0.0 for this simple baseline arises because it always predicts the majority class, which in our dataset is non-hate (0).
 Since only ~20% of the posts are actually hate speech (1), the model never predicts any true positives.
 This shows that the model is not suitable for practical use, as it completely fails to identify any hate speech.
 While it may achieve 80% accuracy by predicting only non-hate (matching the ~80% majority class), it is unable to detect the presence of actual hate speech.

+**__Note to Grader:__** While the script returns multiple evaluation metrics, our primary metric for assessing model performance is the F1 score(i.e. Pos F1).
+The other metrics are provided solely for additional analysis.